Kerri Weller is a contemporary botanical artist, specializing in realistic, classical paintings of the plant world.

 EXHIBITIONS | Kerri Weller’s dramatic Garlic & Scape introduces an engaging modernity to the exhibition.
 Caroline Wamsler, Ph.D.

 Kerri’s work is in the permanent collection of the Hunt Institute for Botanical Documentation.
 Her paintings have been juried into numerous international exhibitions of botanical art.
 She has twice been selected as a Still Life Finalist in the prestigious Art Renewal Centre’s International ARC Salon.
-Kerri has been a guest on Ontario Today, CBC radio.
+Kerri has been a guest on Ontario Today, CBC radio and Roger’s Ottawa Daytime TV.

 BACKGROUND | Kerri enjoyed a previous career as an Exhibits Graphic Designer with the Ontario Science Centre working with a talented and diverse team on many celebrated exhibitions including Sport, Mind Works, Space and Human Body.
 She has taught art classes at the Ottawa School of Art, Nepean Visual Arts Centre, Algonquin College and the Canadian Museum of Nature.
 Kerri is a graduate of the Ontario College of Art and the University of Toronto’s medical illustration program.